ory/hydra/docs/README.md

 ## Introduction to OAuth 2.0 and OpenID Connect

 This section will give you some ideas of what OAuth 2.0 and OpenID Connect 1.0 are for.
-If you already know what OAuth2 and OpenID Connect are and how they works, you can skip to the next [Section].
+If you already know what OAuth2 and OpenID Connect are and how they works, you can skip to the next [Section](#introduction-to-hydra).
 This section will not explain how the various flows of OAuth2 work and how they look like.
 We strongly recommend to read the following articles: